transdigiware/blockchain/howto/ibp-v2-faq.md

 {: support}

 Just like passwords need to be regularly updated, identity certificates need to be renewed, a process also referred to as "certificate rotation".
 The platform displays certificate expiration dates for components throughout the console.
 When a certificate expires, transactions on the network will fail because the identity can no longer be trusted.
 It is your responsibility to monitor those expiration dates and manage your certificate renewal accordingly.
 The process varies depending on the type of certificate, when it was generated, and for organization admin certificates, whether Node OU support was enabled on the MSP when the identity was enrolled.
 The platform attempts to renew the peer and ordering node enrollment certificates 30 days before they expire.
 See [Managing certificates](/docs/blockchain?topic=blockchain-cert-mgmt) to learn more about the types of certificates that you need to monitor and how to renew them.

+## How can I back up and restore components and networks?
+{: #ibp-v2-faq-backup-restore}
+{: faq}

+As with anything that is deployed to a Kubernetes-based cluster, backups of components and networks in the {{site.data.keyword.blockchainfull}} Platform are a matter of backing up its [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/){: external}.
+These volumes are where ledgers and other types of storage are mounted so they can be used by nodes.

+As a result, "backing up" a component or a network is the process of saving a copy of the relevant persistent volumes, while "restoring" a component or network involves bringing up components and pointing them to these saved volumes.
+For more information, check out [Backing up and restoring components and networks](/docs/blockchain?topic=blockchain-backup-restore){: external}.

 ## What languages are supported for smart contracts?
 {: #ibp-v2-faq-v2-IBP-Overview-1-4}